 On 19 January 2009, orphan designation (EU/3/08/605) was granted by the European Commission to Novartis Europharm Limited, United Kingdom, for recombinant human monoclonal antibody to human Nogo-A protein of the IgG4/k class for the treatment of spinal cord injury.

 For a list of the administrative updates to this public summary of opinion please refer to the PDF document below.

 The spinal cord can be injured through accidents, such as damage to the back, or by internal causes such as tumours or bleeding within the spine putting pressure on the spinal cord.
 Injury to the spinal cord can damage the nerves that run through the cord and that branch out from it.
 This can stop the flow of nerve impulses between the brain and the body, resulting in the loss of feeling, paralysis and even death, depending upon the severity of the injury and where it is located.

 The complications include paralysis of the legs with or without paralysis of the arms, breathing problems, blood clots in the veins and the lungs, and repeated infections of the lungs, the airways, the kidneys and the urinary tract (the structures that carry urine).
 Spinal cord injury is life-threatening and chronically debilitating.

 - What is the estimated number of patients affected by the acute spinal cord injury*?

-At the time of designation spinal cord injury affected approximately 2.2 and 4.2 in 10,000 people in the European Union (EU)*.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
-This is below the threshold for orphan designation which is 5 in 10,000.
-This is equivalent to a total of around between 12,000 to 22,000 people.
+At the time of designation, spinal cord injury affected between 2.2 and 4.2 in 10,000 people in the European Union (EU).
+This was equivalent to a total of between 111,000 and 212,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This isbased on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?